Oxazepam (Oral route)

-Appropriate studies have not been performed on the relationship of age to the effects of oxazepam in children below 6 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of oxazepam in children younger than 6 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of oxazepam in the elderly.
-However, severe drowsiness, dizziness, lightheadedness, fainting, or unusual behavior are more likely to occur in the elderly, which may require an adjustment in the dose for patients receiving oxazepam.
+However, elderly patients are more likely to have unwanted effects (eg, severe drowsiness, dizziness, lightheadedness, fainting, unusual behavior) and age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving oxazepam.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.